Josh Naylor Preview, Player Props: Guardians vs. Angels

-On Thursday, Josh Naylor (.368 slugging percentage in past 10 games, with zero home runs) and the Cleveland Guardians face the Los Angeles Angels, whose starting pitcher will be Griffin Canning.
+On Friday, Josh Naylor (.405 on-base percentage in past 10 games, 55 points above season-long percentage) and the Cleveland Guardians play the Los Angeles Angels, whose starting pitcher will be Griffin Canning.
 First pitch is at 9:38 PM ET.

-He had a hitless performance in his last game (0-for-4) against the Twins.
+He had a one-hit performance in his previous game (1-for-3) against the Angels.

 Josh Naylor Game Info & Props vs. the Angels